 The delights in my box keep me adventurous in the kitchen, as I make up new recipes to use my seasonal delights.
 My supplier sends recipes each week with nutritional information about the food.
 I often know which farm it came from with a picture of a jolly earthy-looking farmer tending his kale/hens/apples/cows.
 It just makes it all more real, natural and healthy.

-In box schemes you get more obscure veg such as kohlrabi and purple carrots (my son loves taking these to school to amuse his friends!).
+In box schemes, you get more obscure veg such as kohlrabi and purple carrots (my son loves taking these to school to amuse his friends!).
 I strongly believe it connects you more to your food; where it comes from, the different ways you can use it (cooked, raw).
 I get inspired every week by my box.
 Have I told you how much I love it?

 So why choose organic?
 A Soil Association poll shows healthy eating (55%) and avoiding chemical residues (53%) are key reasons cited by shoppers for buying organic produce.
 Yep, I’d agree with both of those.

-1. Most organic food simply tastes better than the pesticide-grown counterparts (I just love my weird-shaped veg that arrive, knowing that in conventional crop-growing it would have been discarded as ugly and not fit for supermarket shelves).
+1. Most organic food simply tastes better than the pesticide-grown counterparts (I just love my weird-shaped veg that arrives, knowing that in conventional crop-growing it would have been discarded as ugly and not fit for supermarket shelves).

 2. A conventionally-grown apple has an average of 16 different pesticides applied at least 36 times by the time we eat it.